GEO Group: 2020s

 In March 2023, a class-action lawsuit was filed against GEO Group by the Social Justice Legal Foundation, alleging that GEO Group engaged in a "months-long poisoning" of more than 1,300 detainees at the Adelanto Detention Center in San Bernardino County, California, by improperly spraying a cleaning agent known as HDQ Neutral in poorly ventilated areas from February 2020 to April 2021 during the COVID-19 pandemic.

-In June 2024, the US Environmental Protection Agency (EPA) filed an administrative complaint against GEO Group, alleging that GEO Group used a disinfectant known as Halt without proper protections at its Adelanto Detention Center more than 1,000 times in 2022 and 2023.
+In June 2024, the U.S. Environmental Protection Agency (EPA) filed an administrative complaint against GEO Group, alleging that GEO Group used a disinfectant known as Halt without proper protections at its Adelanto Detention Center more than 1,000 times in 2022 and 2023.
 In 2025, the EPA stated that its case against GEO Group would be dropped without providing an explanation.

 In 2025, Rümeysa Öztürk, a Tufts University PhD student, was held at the South Louisiana ICE Processing Center (SLIPC), a GEO detention center in Basile, Louisiana.
-In court filings, she alleged that it took 20-60 minutes for a nurse to arrive when she was having asthma attacks.
+In court filings, she alleged that it took 20–60 minutes for a nurse to arrive when she was having asthma attacks.
 She also noted there were not enough language interpreters.
-In general, she stated, the prison conditions are "depriving us of basic human needs."
-In September 2025, human rights organizations including the American Civil Liberties Union of Louisiana filed complaints on behalf of four trans individuals detained at SLIPC under the Federal Tort Claims Act and submitted a civil rights complaint to US Department of Homeland Security oversight bodies alleging sexual harassment, medical neglect, coerced labor, retaliation and other abuses from GEO staff dating from 2023.
+In general, she stated, the prison conditions are "depriving us of basic human needs".
+In September 2025, human rights organizations including the American Civil Liberties Union of Louisiana filed complaints on behalf of four trans individuals detained at SLIPC under the Federal Tort Claims Act and submitted a civil rights complaint to U.S. Department of Homeland Security oversight bodies alleging sexual harassment, medical neglect, coerced labor, retaliation and other abuses from GEO staff dating from 2023.
 GEO denied the allegations.